|Southern Comfort Wall

 Dec 12, 2012

-great route.
-Opening pitch was exciting and enjoyable. we had a hanging belay in a vertical crack, short of the nice ledge. worked right and up through cracks. super route...although don't drink a gallon of "jail ale" or The Anniversary Ale from High Desert Brewing in Las Cruces the night before...
+Great route.
+Opening pitch was exciting and enjoyable.
+We had a hanging belay in a vertical crack, short of the nice ledge.
+Worked right and up through cracks.
+Super route...although don't drink a gallon of "jail ale" or The Anniversary Ale from High Desert Brewery in Las Cruces the night before...